astronomer/docs/astro/connect-aws.md

 #### Prerequisites

-- An Amazon Route 53 Internet Resolver rule
+- An Amazon Route 53 Resolver rule
 - Permission to share resources using the AWS Resource Access Manager (RAM)

-#### Step 1: Share the Amazon Route 53 Internet Resolver rule
+#### Step 1: Share the Amazon Route 53 Resolver rule

-To allow Astro to access a private hosted zone, you need to share your Amazon Route 53 Internet Resolver rule with your Astro AWS account.
+To allow Astro to access a private hosted zone, you need to share your Amazon Route 53 Resolver rule with your Astro AWS account.

 1. In the Route 53 Dashboard,  click **Rules** below **Resolver** in the navigation menu.

-2. Select the Internet Resolver rule and then click **Details**.
+2. Select a Resolver rule and then click **Details**.

 3. Click **Share**, enter `Astro` in the **Name** field, and then enter the remaining resource share details including the Astro AWS account ID.
 To get the Astro AWS account ID, go to the Cloud UI, click **Settings**, and then copy the value in the **ID** column for the Astro AWS account you want to share the Internet Resolver rule with.